 You can make a tea from dried, crushed reishi to extract the water soluble polysaccharides, or extract the dried mushroom using alcohol.

-Making a Tea: Use 5g of Reihi powder in a tea pot.
+Making a Tea: Use 5g of Reishi powder in a tea pot.
 Fill your pot with 250ml of cold water.
 Slowly bring the water to boil on your stove.
-As soon as boiling point is reached, turn of the stove, and allow to steep for 5 minutes.
+As soon as boiling point is reached, turn off the stove, and allow to steep for 5 minutes.
 Your tea is now ready to be consumed.

-Making an extract: Place 50g of dried reishi in a clean glass container with lid.
+Making an extract at home: Place 50g of dried Reishi in a clean glass container with lid.
 Pour 500ml of good grade vodka over the dried mushrooms and allow to steep for 7 days.
-Then strain off the extract into a clean glass container and keep refrigerated (keep the reishi for a second extract).
+Then strain off the extract into a clean glass container and keep refrigerated (keep the Reishi for a second extract).